WhiskeySockets/Baileys/README.md

 A set of message keys must be explicitly marked read now.
 In multi-device, you cannot mark an entire "chat" read as it were with Baileys Web.
-This does mean you have to keep track of unread messages.
+This means you have to keep track of unread messages.

 ``` ts
 const key = {